-3.3 Changes to How Maintenance is Preformed
+3.3 Changes to How Maintenance is Performed

-If the owner has desire to change the recommended maintenance mentioned in this document, they shall prepare an update to this document and present it to the City of Lee's Summit, Missouri to review.
+If the owner has desire to change the recommended maintenance mentioned in this document, they shall prepare an update to this document and present it to Development Services Department with the City of Lee's Summit, Missouri to review.
 The City may require a licensed professional to update the recommendations.